WetHat/rss-tracker/test-vault/reference/Sabine Hossenfelder/Scientific Progress is Slowing Down․ But Why❓.md

 tags: []
 ---
 > [!abstract] Scientific Progress is Slowing Down.
 But Why? by Sabine Hossenfelder - 2024-05-09T15:00:27.000Z
+> Speed up your scientific progress with Brilliant!
+First 30 days are free and 20% off the annual premium subscription when you use our link ➜ https://brilliant.org/sabine.
+We see constant progress in the world every day, from better cars to faster phones to virtual reality and the internet of things.
+However, despite all the technological and engineering advances, science seems to be slowing down?
+Let’s have a look.
+Paper here: https://www.sciencedirect.com/science/article/abs/pii/S00487333240004⋯
 >
 > ![image|480x360](https://i4.ytimg.com/vi/KBT9vFrV6yQ/hqdefault.jpg)